4 Types of Weekly Emails to Send Your Clients

 Luckily, you don’t have to text or call on a regular basis to make the most of this client communication.
-Instead, get set up with an email tool like Constant Contact or Emma and start sending weekly emails.
+Instead, get set up with an email tool like Constant Contact and start sending weekly emails.

 But don’t just ask your clients how they’re doing; provide them with valuable articles, discounts and more.
 Check out these four types of weekly emails to keep your clients engaged, motivated and coming back for more.